 Summer - 6 a.m. to sunset; Winter - 8 a.m. to sunset

-$7 per vehicle for day use. $1 per person for vehicles with 10 or more people.
-The trailhead is clearly marked on the west side of Highway 1.
-Visitors should use caution entering and exiting these parking lots.
+Free.
+The parking area is clearly marked on the west side of Highway 1.
+Visitors should use caution entering and exiting The Sea Ranch parking lots.

 Please stay on the marked public access trails as the other paths and roads within The Sea Ranch are privately owned.
 Campfires are not allowed on beach.
 RVs and trailers are not allowed in the parking lot.

 Sonoma County Regional Parks manages six public access trails in The Sea Ranch, a private community south of Gualala.
 Trails start at Highway 1 parking areas and cross bluff-top meadows and forests to rugged coastline.
 Cliffside staircases lead to secluded beaches with sandy coves, tide pools, and rock formations.
 In addition to hiking, these public access points offer opportunities for diving, fishing, boating, and wildlife viewing.

 The Sea Ranch public access trails (north to south):

 - Bluff Top Trail - 3 miles one way - Runs along the headlands from Walk On Beach to Gualala Point Regional Park.

 - Walk on Beach Trail - .25 miles one way - Passes through a large Monterey cypress grove to a quarter-mile beach reached by a bluff-top staircase.